pensadotech/MERN_BlankApp/README.md

 * Before deploying to production the project must be build.
 The build command will translate the React functionality into teh final single page code and will create a _"client/build"_ folder that will hold the production-version of the solution.
 The code inside this folder will be used by the _"server.js"_ once is sitting in production.

-## Pre-Requisites for a MENR application
+## Pre-Requisites for a MERN application

 * Node JS and Mongo DB must be installed.
 * If the application needs to be stored in GitHub, create a repo and clone into the computer local drive.